vacp2p/vac.dev/docs/vsus.md

 The QA unit plays a crucial role in the verification of project implementations.
 By rigorously testing project implementations against defined specifications, QA ensures that all functionalities align with the project's requirements.
-QA's proactive approach in identifying and reporting bugs ensures that any issues are addressed promptly, enhancing the overall quality and reliability of the software.
+QA's proactive approach to identifying and reporting bugs ensures that any issues are addressed promptly, enhancing the overall quality and reliability of the software.
 Through meticulous testing and quality assurance processes, the QA Service Unit ensures that IFT projects deliver robust and high-performing software solutions.

 ## Smart Contracts (SC)

-The IFT Smart Contracts Service Unit specializes in the development, maintenance, and auditing of smart contracts for IFT projects.
+Vac's Smart Contracts Service Unit specialises in the development, maintenance, and auditing of smart contracts for IFT projects.
 The SC unit ensures that all smart contracts are robust, secure, and aligned with project requirements.
 SC designs and develops smart contracts tailored to the specific needs of IFT projects, ensuring they function as intended and are up-to-date with any project changes or requirements.